pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

 - Populate new `pachyderm` and `dex` (if required) databases on your PostgreSQL instance
 - Populate a new bucket or use the backed-up object-store (note that, in that case, it will no longer be a backup)
 - Create a new empty Kubernetes cluster and give it access to your databases and bucket
-- Deploy Pachyderm into your new cluster
+- Deploy MLDM into your new cluster

 {{% notice info %}}
-Find the detailed installations instructions of your PostgreSQL instance, bucket, Kubernetes cluster, permissions setup, and Pachyderm deployment for each Cloud Provider in the [Deploy section of our Documentation](../../deploy)
+Find the detailed installations instructions of your PostgreSQL instance, bucket, Kubernetes cluster, permissions setup, and MLDM deployment for each Cloud Provider in the [Deploy section of our Documentation](../../deploy)
 {{%/notice %}}

 ### Restore The Databases And Objects